serpentineegg/ao3-vanity/script-info.md

 ## What it does

-Adds Twitter search links to AO3 works, allowing you to easily find social media discussions about fics.
-The script automatically detects works on various AO3 pages and adds clickable "Twitter" or "Twitter Links" to the stats.
+Adds Twitter search links to AO3 works, so that you can easily find social media discussions about fics.
+The script automatically detects works on various AO3 pages and adds clickable "Twitter" or "Twitter Links".

 ## How to use